 If, at any time, you feel the TRO is being violated, call the police.
 It’s better to be safe than sorry.
 Having a restraining order against someone is serious business and, even if the contact wasn’t in direct violation of the order (for example, you entered a grocery store and saw the defendant grocery shopping), it is completely understandable that you would be concerned and have questions.
 In the case of the NJ mom involved in the recent stabbing case, she had received threatening text messages in the weeks before the stabbing, but had not reported them.
 From actual physical contact to texts, tweets, emails, and Facebook messages, report any and all contact and let the proper authorities decide how best to proceed.
 Depending on the nature of the contact, further charges may be filed.
 And, it’s important to note, inform your lawyer about the contact.
 Any instances of violating the TRO may very well become evidence at the final restraining order hearing.

 If you are the victim of domestic or assault, please call 911 or New Jersey’s 24-Hour Domestic Violence Hotline at 1-800-572-SAFE (7233).
 During this confusing and emotional time, it is important to know that you are not alone.
-For legal representation in your domestic violence-related law matter and to discuss restraining orders, divorce and separation where domestic violence is involved, or any other family law issues, we invite you to schedule a free and completely CONFIDENTIAL consultation with one of our experienced attorneys – just call us at (973) 520-8822.
+For legal representation in your domestic violence-related law matter and to discuss restraining orders, divorce and separation where domestic violence is involved, or any other family law issues, we invite you to schedule a completely CONFIDENTIAL consultation with one of our experienced attorneys – just call us at (973) 520-8822.